 Find Cheap Homeowners Insurance Quotes in Your Area

-The average annual premium for flood insurance in Connecticut is $1,395.
-This number includes only policies that are obtained through the National Flood Insurance Program (NFIP).
-You may be required to obtain flood insurance if your home is located in an area that the Federal Emergency Management Agency (FEMA) has designated as a high-risk flood zone.
-We go over the varying costs of flood insurance across Connecticut and which companies you can look to for coverage.
+Connecticut homeowners may be required to obtain flood insurance if a home is located in an area that the Federal Emergency Management Agency (FEMA) has designated as a high-risk flood zone.

 How much does flood insurance cost in Connecticut?

-The average Connecticut homeowner with federal flood insurance pays $1,395 for $256,000 in coverage.
-But because NFIP rates are calculated from property-specific factors like location and structure, your own flood insurance rates may end up being much higher than the statewide average.
+The average Connecticut homeowner with federal flood insurance pays $1,504 per year for $268,060 of coverage.
+But because National Flood Insurance Program (NFIP) rates are calculated based on property-specific factors like location and structure, your own flood insurance rates may end up being higher or lower than the statewide average.